Clemapfel/jluna/docs/manual.md

 State::eval("var = 1234")
 auto proxy = State::eval("return var")

-// all of the following work by triggering julia-side conversion: size_t as_size_t = proxy;
+// all of the following works by triggering julia-side conversion: size_t as_size_t = proxy;
 std::string as_string = proxy;
 std::complex<double> as_complex = proxy;